reaper699/lisk-docs/UpgradeSteps.md

-# Upgrading Lisk from Previous Version
+# Upgrading Lisk from Test Net to Main Net

 ## 1. Switch to your Lisk folder and Stop Lisk processes